FreeMasen/llvm-ir-playground/README.md

 tests are not at all automated but instead are just reporting some of the behavior of each experiment via `printf`.

+## Building Tests

+Each experiment should have a `build.sh` file with the command needed to build an executable for each of the tests.

 ## LLVM Version

 currently written with llvm 16